alexmyczko/ruptime/README.md

 ```
 -i   Install the software
--u   Upload information to the server
+-u   Upload information to the server (NOTE: this might require root permission and get restricted to the root user in the future)
 -v   Print license/version and quit
 ```